psytron/dragongate/README.md

 # Dragongate
-Simple Go lang implementation of NGINX functionality with SSL management, static file serving, and HTTP reverse proxy to Python or other process
+Simple Go Proxy with SSL management.

 ### To use just replace live_domains with your own domains